ariannamethod/penelopa_bloom/README.md

     root --> LICENSE
 ```

+### Configuration

+The application can be tuned via environment variables:

+- `FINE_TUNE_THRESHOLD` — size in bytes of accumulated repository change logs
+  required to trigger fine‑tuning.
+Defaults to `102400` (100 KB).

 ### Technical TL;DR

 Penelope listens to every incoming message with a sensor that measures entropy and perplexity, turning language into quantitative signals.